-- Academic Record: Admission to the College of Education in a bachelor's degree or non-degree licensure-only program requires a minimum program GPA of 2.5 in all course work required in the teacher preparation program, either as transfer credit or completed at Chicago State University.
-Effective Fall 2007, admission to the College of Education requires minimally acceptable grades in all program-applicable courses completed at Chicago State University.
+- Academic Record: Admission to the College of Education in a bachelor's degree or nondegree licensure-only program requires a minimum program GPA of 3.0 in all course work required in the teacher preparation program, either as transfer credit or completed at Chicago State University.
+Admission to the College of Education requires minimally acceptable grades in all program-applicable courses completed at Chicago State University.
 At the time of admission, students must be within 12 semester hours of completing their general education requirements. - Character: Admission to the College of Education requires that candidates have no unresolved violations of the COE Professional Code of Conduct and a "clear" criminal background.
-Admission to the College of Education also requires a personal reference and a recommendation from the academic department. - Illinois Test of Academic Proficiency: Admission to the College of Education requires a passing score on the Illinois Test of Academic Proficiency (TAP) (formerly the Illinois Basic Skills Test) in basic skills within the last ten years preceding admission.
-The Illinois State Board of Education (ISBE) may accept ACT plus Writing score reports (minimum composite score of 22 and minimum combined English/Writing score of 19) and SAT score reports (minimum composite on the critical reading + mathematics of 1030 and minimum score on the writing of 450) that are up to 10 years old.
-The official score report can be no older than 10 years old at the time of submission to ISBE and must include a writing component.
+Admission to the College of Education also requires a personal reference and a recommendation from the academic department. - Admission to the College of Education requires a passing score on the ACT or SAT (see College of Education Handbook).

-Note: The College of Education nor Chicago State University is responsible for changes implemented by ISBE or any other governing agency.
+Note: The College of Education and Chicago State University are not responsible for changes implemented by ISBE or any other governing agency.